Jordy281/Neural_Networks_Speech_Recognition/README.md

 To get started run the DNN.m (Deep Neural Network) script.

 In that file you can adjust the amount of nodes and layers to get the best possible combination.
-My test results have it set so that the set parameters produce the optial results
+The default node and layer settings are set to be optimal.